-Remove green tops to within 2-3 inches of the white/light green section of the base.
-Depending on how you’re preparing the leeks you can leave more, but this will come down to personal preference.
-Peel off and discard the outside layer/leaf and make sure to rinse any dirt out of the upper creases where the leaves part from the stalk.
-If you are preparing the leeks as halves, cut them in half lengthwise and thoroughly rinse under cold water to remove grit and soil between the layers.
-Make sure to hold the layers together, otherwise, they’ll slip apart while you’re rinsing them.
-If you are planning to slice the leeks for a dish, you can leave the stalk whole or cut it in half, slice the leek as desired, and then rinse the slices in a colander under cold water as you break sections apart and remove any dirt.
+Preparation – if preparing the leeks as halves, cut in half lengthwise and thoroughly rinse under cold water to remove grit and soil between the layers.
+Make sure to hold the layers together so they don’t slip apart while rinsing.
+When preparing to slice the leeks for a dish, leave the stalk whole or cut in half, slice the leek as desired, and then rinse the slices in a colander under cold water as you break sections apart and remove any dirt.

-Stock: save the dark green leaves and add them to stock.
-The dark green sections of the leaves are edible but they can be tough unless you thoroughly sauté them.
+Stock – save the dark green leaves and add to stock.
+The dark green sections of the leaves are edible but can be tough unless thoroughly sautéed.

-Raw: slice or chop leeks and add to a variety of salads, pasta salads, or sandwiches.
-Add them as a garnish to soups, egg dishes, fish, and potatoes.
+Raw – slice or chop leeks and add to a variety of salads, pasta salads, or sandwiches.
+Add as a garnish to soups, egg dishes, fish, and potatoes.

-Roasting: cut leeks in half lengthwise and place the sliced side down in a baking dish.
-Drizzle the leeks with olive oil or place a pat of butter on each one and sprinkle with salt, pepper, and fresh thyme.
-Cover with foil and bake at 300°F for 1 hour, then remove the foil, carefully flip the halved leeks, and bake uncovered at 400°F for 15-20 minutes until they start to brown and/or carmelize.
+Roast – cut leeks in half lengthwise and place the sliced side down in a baking dish.
+Drizzle the leeks with olive oil or place a pat of butter on each one and sprinkle with salt, pepper and fresh thyme.
+Cover with foil and bake at 300°F for 1 hour, then remove the foil, carefully flip the halved leeks, and bake uncovered at 400°F for 15-20 minutes until they start to brown.

-Sautéing: toss chopped or sliced leeks with olive oil, salt, and pepper and sauté over high heat until softened or caramelized.
-Add to quiche, mashed potatoes, egg dishes, or burgers/paninis.
+Sautéing: toss chopped or sliced leeks with olive oil, salt and pepper, and sauté over high heat until softened or caramelized.
+Add to quiche, mashed potatoes, egg dishes, or burgers and paninis.